-5. Contract of sale how made.-(1) A contract of sale is made by an offer to buy or sell goods for a price and the acceptance of such offer.
+(3) An agreement to sell becomes a sale when the time elapses or the conditions are fulfilled subject to which the property in the goods is to be transferred.
+Formalities of the Contract buy or sell goods for a price and the acceptance of such offer.
 The contract may provide for the immediate delivery of the goods or immediate payment of the price or both, or for the delivery or payment by instalments, or that the delivery or payment or both shall be postponed.